NivedLeju/Deliverable4-D1/README.md

 3. Configure a continuous integration pipeline for a Jenkins job.
 4. Configure a continuous deployment pipeline for a Jenkins job.

+## Images showing the steps used to setup the project
+![image9.png]